Think Proprioceptively: State-Grounded Visual Token Selection for VLA Policies

 \subsection{Proprioceptive State Encoding}

-We implement the proprioceptive encoding function $f_q$ by discretizing continuous state values and reusing the VLM token embedding table.
-At time $t$, the proprioceptive state $\vq_t \in \mathbb{R}^p$ contains $p$ scalar values.
-We discretize each value using uniform binning over a clipped range, where $q_{\min}$ and $q_{\max}$ denote scalar clipping bounds applied elementwise and $B$ is the number of bins.
-For each element $q_{t,k}$ with $k \in \{1,\dots,p\}$, we compute the bin index
+The proprioceptive state $\vq_t$ contains $d_q$ scalar values, so $N_q=d_q$.
+We discretize each value with uniform binning over a clipped range, where $q_{\min}$ and $q_{\max}$ are shared scalar clipping bounds applied to each dimension and $B$ is the number of bins.
+For each state element $q_{t,k}$ with $k \in \{1,\dots,d_q\}$, we compute the bin index